 Introducing basic concepts in probability and statistics relevant to managerial decision making, this course covers topics including data analysis, random variables and probability distributions, sampling distributions, interval estimation, hypothesis testing and regression.
 You look at examples from quality-control applications, finance, marketing and management.

-This course provides a fundamental understanding of manufacturing and service operations and their role in an organisation.
+This half-course provides a fundamental understanding of manufacturing and service operations and their role in an organisation.
 You look at topics including process flow analysis, inventory management, capacity planning, facilities location, total quality management, human resource management, technology management, and manufacturing and service strategy.